kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 findstr "itemprop=\"recipeIngredient\"" *
 ```

-to see how many files actually are affected by this
+To see how many files actually are affected by this

 ```bash
 grep -l 'itemprop="recipeIngredient"' * | wc -l